top of page

 • May 27

-If you're considering behavioural therapy, you might be feeling unsure - especially if you've heard mixed messages.
+If you're considering behavioural therapy, you might feel unsure.
+Mixed messages can create confusion.
 At its best, behavioural support isn’t about changing who your child is.
-It’s about understanding what they need, building on their strengths, and helping your whole family feel more connected, supported, and confident.
+It’s about understanding their needs, building on their strengths, and helping your whole family feel more connected, supported, and confident.

 What Supportive Behavioural Therapy Can Look Like

-• Positive Reinforcement: Noticing and celebrating small wins like staying regulated, expressing a need, or trying something new so we can help those skills grow.
+• Positive Reinforcement: Noticing and celebrating small wins like staying regulated, expressing a need, or trying something new helps those skills grow.

-• Functional Behavioural Assessment (FBA): A tool that helps understand the why behind behaviours like whether a child is seeking connection, avoiding overwhelm, or needs more support so we can respond with compassion and clarity.
+• Functional Behavioural Assessment (FBA): This tool helps understand the why behind behaviours.
+It can reveal whether a child is seeking connection, avoiding overwhelm, or needs more support.
+This understanding allows us to respond with compassion and clarity.

 What Families Often Notice